The Simple Solution for Payment Variance

 The Hidden Cost of Payment Variance

-If you’re a provider, finding and correcting these mistakes isn’t easy—or free.
+If you’re a provider, finding and correcting medical billing mistakes isn’t easy—or free.
 MGMA estimates the average cost of reworking an “unclean claim” (any claim with errors) is $25.
 They also estimate that 50–65% of these claims are never reworked and remain underpaid.

 Perhaps even more damaging to your bottom line are patient perception costs.
 For patients struggling with the lack of transparency in healthcare, getting corrected statements months after treatment may lead to low satisfaction scores and poor social reviews for your practice.